attackgoat/screen-13/examples/getting-started.md

         ...

-    // Record the swapchain presentation pass (draw "img_node" to screen!) display.present_image(frame.render_graph, img_node, frame.swapchain);
+    // Record the swapchain presentation pass (draw "img_node" to screen!)
+    // (See the present pass recorded in ~20 lines: https://bit.ly/3L6cn8U!) display.present_image(frame.render_graph, img_node, frame.swapchain);

     // Unbind img from graph so we have it for the next frame